zoontek/react-native-edge-to-edge/README.md

 $ yarn add react-native-bars
 ```

+## Recommendations

+This module will works best with:

+- [react-native-safe-area-context](https://github.com/th3rdwave/react-native-safe-area-context): A library to handle safe area insets and avoid drawing below status and navigation bars.
+- [react-native-bootsplash](https://github.com/zoontek/react-native-bootsplash): A splash screen library to wait until your app finished loading.

 ## 🆘 Manual linking

 Because this package targets React Native 0.65.0+, you will probably don't need to link it manually.
 Otherwise if it's not the case, follow this additional instructions: